Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

-In \cref{subsec:identify-styles}, we observed that our curated stylistic features (\textsc{LGS}) perform better with Random Forest classifier while \textsc{BERT} could outperform with Logistic Regression in most cases.
-In \cref{consumption_results}, we see that \textsc{LGS} with Random Forest classifier consistently outperforms \textsc{BERT} with Logistic Regression except for articles from moderate publishers.
-In addition, even when \textsc{LGS} with Random Forest classifier did not outperform \textsc{BERT} with Logistic Regression, the performance difference was minimal as witnessed by the case of far-right produced articles.
+In \cref{subsec:identify-styles}, we observed that our curated stylistic features (\textsc{LGS}) perform better with the Random Forest classifier while \textsc{BERT} features outperform with Logistic Regression in most cases for identifying styles.

+In \Cref{consumption_results}, we see that \textsc{LGS} with the Random Forest classifier consistently outperforms \textsc{BERT} when distinguishing production from consumption.
+In addition, \textsc{LGS} with Logistic Regression, exempting for articles from moderate publishers, outperforms \textsc{BERT} as well.
+Particularly, \textsc{LGS} outperforms \textsc{BERT} by far when distinguishing the far-right consumption group (FRCons).
+This indicates that it is the style, not the content, of the articles that better characterizes the far-right consumption patterns.

-\cref{confusion} reports the confusion matrix of the three class classification from Random Forest classifier.
+\Cref{confusion} reports the confusion matrix of the three class classification from the Random Forest classifier.
 This result is the average of 10-fold stratified cross-validation.
-The most notable observation is that far-right produced articles are easily distinguished from the others as well as far-right consumption.
-The most number of confusions occurred between the articles between the far-right consumption and the moderate produced.
-These findings reinforce the previous observations from \cref{pvss} that far-right production and far-right consumption patterns are different.
+The most notable observation is that far-right-produced articles (FRProd) are easily distinguished from the others and far-right consumption (FRCons).
+The most confusions occurred between the far-right consumption (FRCons) and the moderate produced (MDProd).
+This result indicates that while far-right production (FRProd) and consumption (FRCons) are clearly separable, the styles utilized by moderate production (MDProd) and far-right consumption (FRCons) are similar.
+Also, since we did not find a significant difference between far-right and moderate articles in terms of their content (\cref{subsec:far-right-publishers}), it is implied that the styles are better signals for information consumers.

+These findings reinforce the previous observations that far-right production and far-right consumption patterns are different.
+More specifically, far-right users do not exclusively consume far-right content but rather cherry pick articles that pursue certain styles.
+Indeed, style could be a contributing factor driving political polarisation in and of itself.
+Most notably, the findings imply that the distinctiveness of far-right texts compared to moderate sources is their style; and from this, it follows that perhaps a more distinctive approach to styling moderate views, tailored to different audiences, could help moderate perspectives compete against fringe views in today's attention economy.